Watch now: N.C. Folk Festival brings local performers to iconic Greensboro spots

 Their folk festival set includes one of its tracks, "Message to America."

-"It’s a message to America, which is basically saying we just wanted to be treated fairly as Black people in general," Williams said.
+"It’s ... basically saying we just wanted to be treated fairly as Black people in general," Williams said.
 "All we ask is to be treated equally and be given the same opportunities and access that others have."

 Their set also will include one of their early hits, "Gotta Be Lovin' Me," from their first album.